The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 • Valid Arizona driver license

-• Valid Arizona non-operating ID card
+• Valid Arizona state ID card

 • Tribal enrollment card or other form of tribal ID